digital-asset/daml/docs/source/tools/sandbox.rst

 use one of the following command line options:

 - ``--auth-jwt-rs256-crt=<filename>``.
-  The sandbox will expect all tokens to be signed with RS256 (RSA DSA with SHA-256) with the public key loaded from the given X.509 certificate file.
+  The sandbox will expect all tokens to be signed with RS256 (RSA Signature with SHA-256) with the public key loaded from the given X.509 certificate file.
   Both PEM-encoded certificates (text files starting with ``-----BEGIN CERTIFICATE-----``) and DER-encoded certificates (binary files) are supported.